haddocking/disvis/README.md

 The final step to prepare you system is installing the Python dependencies.
 Open a shell and type

-    (sudo) pip install numpy cython
+    sudo pip install numpy cython

 Wait till the compilation and installion is finished (this might take awhile).
-Your system is now ready to run DisVis.
+Your system is now proporly prepared.
 Follow the general instructions above to install DisVis.

 ### Windows